-PathMaker Neurosystems is developing first-in-class neuromodulation devices intended for the treatment of patients suffering from serious neurological disorders that currently have few effective interventions.
-We are working to replace the need for drugs or surgery, and expect that our products will offer new non-invasive treatment alternatives for patients with:
+PathMaker Neurosystems has developed a first-in-class neuromodulation platform that is broadly applicable to a number of serious neurological disorders that currently have few effective interventions.
+We are working to bring a new treatment modality based on neuromodulation into clinical practice, and expect that our products will offer new non-invasive treatment options for patients with:

 Amyotrophic lateral sclerosis

-Amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease) is a progressive neurodegenerative disease that affects motor neurons in spinal cord and brain.
+Amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease, Charcot’s disease) is a progressive neurodegenerative disease that affects motor neurons in spinal cord and brain.
 ALS causes muscle weakness, paralysis, spasticity and eventual death, typically within 2-5 years of diagnosis.
-Spasticity is found in 80% of patients with ALS, and primary lateral sclerosis (PLS, the most common form of ALS) patients commonly present with spasticity, which worsens over time after onset.
+While the majority of cases (90-95%) are sporadic and occur in patients without known familial history of ALS, the remaining 5-10% of cases are familial.
 Recent research has established important links between ALS and motor neuron hyperexcitability, providing new potential avenues for intervention.
 ALS affects over 17,000 people in the US, and approximately 450,000 patients worldwide.

 Stroke is the leading cause of adult disability in the United States, and one of the top 5 leading causes of death.
 Stroke occurs when blood flow to an area of the brain is compromised, leading to a lack of oxygen to the tissues and neuronal cell death, which can result in permanent deficits in movement, speech, memory and cognition, depending on the location and severity of the lesion.
 Many patients have paralysis and muscle weakness as a result of stroke, and many patients also develop spasticity.
 In the US, there are over 7,000,000 stroke survivors, and almost 800,000 patients a year suffer new or recurrent stroke.